AGMAndirko/CLAP/observations.md

 ## Gene expression in GO-enriched genes
 We ran the variants associated with GO-enriched genes through ExPecto in order to predict expression levels.
 A series of statistical tests show that variants coming from GO-enriched genes have significantly differences in their average expression levels in the middle (300-500k) and late (500-800k) periods.
 The early period (0-300k) didn't show this difference (p = 0.1887).

 We also generated QQ plots per period.
-These show that extreme value eskewedness is specially salient in the [300-500k](https://github.com/AGMAndirko/CLAP/blob/master/plots/GO_terms/300_500/qq_plot_disp_byterm_300500.pdf) period, as disclosed by tissue in [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/GO_terms/300_500/enrichm_bytissue_300500.pdf).
+These show that extreme value skewedness is specially salient in the [300-500k](https://github.com/AGMAndirko/CLAP/blob/master/plots/GO_terms/300_500/qq_plot_disp_byterm_300500.pdf) period, as disclosed by tissue in [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/GO_terms/300_500/enrichm_bytissue_300500.pdf).
 The same kind plots for each time period can be found [in the rest of the folders here](https://github.com/AGMAndirko/CLAP/tree/master/plots/GO_terms).

 Variation potential score plots were generated for the specific GO-enriched genes as well.
 The result highlight high-score genes can be seen [here] https://github.com/AGMAndirko/CLAP/blob/master/plots/GO_terms/GOwrapped.pdf

 ## GWAS
-A crosscheck of the ExPecto/GEVA high frequency data against the [Big40](https://open.win.ox.ac.uk/ukbiobank/big40/) UKBiobank GWAS meta-analysis showed that there are top hits GWAS related to the following:
+A crosscheck of the ExPecto/GEVA high frequency data against the [Big40](https://open.win.ox.ac.uk/ukbiobank/big40/) UKBiobank GWAS meta-analysis showed that there are top hits GWAS related to the following: [You can see the details of the tags [here](https://open.win.ox.ac.uk/ukbiobank/big40/BIG40-IDPs_v2/IDPs.html). ]

 | chrom | pos       | rsids      | nearest_genes | tag                                          | Age (GEVA)|
 |-------|-----------|------------|---------------|----------------------------------------------|-----------|